LewiDev/MystHaven-API/README.md

 - **Implement logging and monitoring tools**

 ## About Me
-I am a backend developer specializing in API development, Discord bots, and database optimization.
+I am a aspiring developer current in Discord bots, and database optimization.
 This project is part of my portfolio to showcase my technical skills in building scalable backend services.

 ## License
 This project is archived for portfolio reference only.